 - 21. The underlying facts were not in dispute between the parties. - 22.
 The Policy applies to any person who is required to be licensed under the MA General Competition Rules (GCRs).3 - 23.
-The Applicant was a participant in the second State Motocross Championship at (the Event) on State Motocross Championship at GCRs and those Rules and Policy applied. - 24.
-On Determined, during the Event, the Applicant underwent drug and alcohol testing pursuant to the Policy.
+The Applicant was a participant in the State Motocross Championship at (the Event) on The Applicant was required to be licensed under the GCRs and those Rules and Policy applied. - 24.
+On grant and alcohol testing pursuant to the Policy.
 The Applicant returned a non-negative result for methamphetamine. - 25.
 Consequently, and with effect from that date, the Applicant's MA competition license was suspended by the SMA in accordance with Part 2 section 7.2 of the Policy.